QMeqGR/shell_scripts/README.md

 iscd_cnvrt -- converts ICSD structure files to VASP and other formats

 VASP tools -- manipulation of vasp files and running VASP on a cluster

+PDcalc -- calculate phase diagrams using Octave or Matlab